Start Date: January 2022 / End Date: March 2024

 The primary objective of our project is to develop and enhance an existing primary school-based cardiovascular disease (CVD) programme by incorporating robust evidence from school-based health promotion research studies and educational theory to determine the key factors and mechanisms of action, that will inform a more effective behaviour change intervention and future research priorities in this important area of work.

-This project is funded The UCL Health of the Publish Small Grants Scheme and will run from January 2022 to March 2024.
+This project is funded the UCL Health of the Public Small Grants Scheme and will run from January 2022 to March 2024.

 The research project will consider how a cross-disciplinary, participatory approach to cardiovascular disease (CVD) prevention can help improve public health outcomes.